NeumannCo/IOTANodeSharing/README.md

 - [mandatory] "peerID": the peering ID, that can be found on the nodes dashboard
 - [mandatory] "network": the network, the node is operating in.
 The possible values are: testnet, mainnet, comnet, devnet
 - [optional]  "eMail": a valid eMail-Adress
+- [optional]  "healthCheck": can be set to "false" to get peers without an additional health check

 A successful request returns up to 3 peering-IDs from other nodes in as objects in a "records"-object.
 An unsuccessful request returns a single "message" information.